 The meals are designed to be zero food waste.
 All the shopping list ingredients you buy should be used by the end of the week.
 For some meals you may have leftovers and the recipe will tell you whether they’re suitable for freezing or are best eaten the next day.

 Ready-to-go shopping list

 The shopping list tells you the ingredients to buy for the week.
 The pantry staples lists other ingredients you will need but are likely to have in your fridge or pantry already.
 Before going shopping check you have the staple ingredients and check your fridge, freezer and pantry as you may already have some of the ingredients on the list.
-If there is an ingredient you or your family doesn’t like, swap it with one you’ll all enjoy and avoid waste.

-These meals are budgeted to cost under $100 (not including the staple items), and any substitutions or alterations may affect the overall cost.
 Some ingredients will be used across more than one meal in a week.
 These ingredients are all marked with a * so you know not to use all of the ingredient in one meal.

 Protein balance based on nutrition guidelines recommendations

 These recipes are based on current nutritional guidelines.
 Varying the type of protein in your evening meals can help you get a good balance of nutrients.
 A good guide is to aim to have fish once or twice a week, chicken with the skin removed once or twice a week, lean red meat twice a week, one egg-based meal, and one vegetarian meal.
 The ‘adapt it’ tips show you how to change up the recipe to enhance the nutritional content or change ingredients to suit your dietary needs.